-To secure Corrour’s sustainable future, we are building four hydro-electric schemes.
+To secure Corrour’s sustainable future, we have built four hydro-electric schemes.
 They will provide green electricity for the next 50-plus years, for Corrour and c2000 homes, via the National Grid.

 We have designed the schemes to have minimal impact on Corrour’s exceptional Highland landscape.